New Zealand lesser short-tailed bat: Anatomy and physiology

 The lesser short-tailed bats appear similar to their microbat relatives.
 They are small in size, and typically weigh between 12 and 15 g once fully grown.
 They have relatively large ears compared to their head and body sizes, which face forward to assist with echolocation.
 Lesser short-tailed bats also have relatively large nostrils that face outwards, allowing these animals to use olfaction to guide their movements.
 Their eyes are small and their vision is relatively weak, justifying their reliance on sound and olfactory senses.
 These features are common throughout Chiroptera.

 Their wings are relatively smaller than those of other bat species.
 Because of this, they have reduced agility, and cannot fly as fast.
 Despite this, they are still very capable of flight; just less so than other bat species.
 Each bat is covered in a layer of thick fur that ranges in colour from light brown to dark brown.
 The underbelly is typically a lighter colour than the rest of the body.
 At the posterior end of their bodies are short yet strong hindlegs, useful in their terrestrial locomotion.
 The relatively short stubby tails are what gives this species its common name.
 At the top centre of each forelimb, the thumb extends outwards.
 This, as well as their toes, are equipped with nails referred to as basal talons.
 Having distinct talons further enables movement along the ground, and are useful when climbing trees.
 Basal talons are not seen in other Chiropteran species.

 Torpor

 One of the key adaptations the lesser short-tailed bats have is entering a state of torpor.
 Torpor allows for continued survival during periods of physiological stress, such as when the air temperature drops during winter.
 During this state, the bats are inactive and only essential body functions are operating to reduce energy expenditure.
 Entering torpor slows the body's metabolic rate down, yet it is different from hibernation, as the periods are much shorter and repetitive.

-The duration of torpor is usually a few to several hours at a time, and the bats will enter this state several times within a season.
+The duration of torpor is usually a few to several hours at a time, and the bats will enter this state many times within a season.
 Torpor is utilised throughout the year, but in particular during winter, where they also enter into this state for longer each time.